-When we enclosed my yard with a cedar fence 11 years ago, it seemed like a good idea to create a removable section so we could get a truck inside.
+When we enclosed my yard with a cedar fence 11 years ago, it seemed like a good idea to create a removable section using a single (but sturdy) post sleeve so we could get a truck inside.
 You never know when you might need to get back there, right?
 So I built one.
 And as it turned out, this came in handy time-and-time again.
 (At one point, lightning actually struck and destroyed a 45-foot maple tree, and we were able to easily get the equipment back there to remove what was left of the tree before it fell on my house!)
-But recently, while in the midst of a huge backyard renovation project, this access wasn’t even enough – and everything got ripped out.
+But recently, while in the midst of a huge backyard renovation project, this access wasn’t even enough – and everything had to get ripped out.

 And so I had the chance to build it again.

 My driveway is a bit over 13-feet wide, and it leads right into the backyard.
 This width is great for pretty much anything (including a cement truck), and while I had previously created a 10-foot access, this time I decided to “go for the gold” and design for the entire driveway width.

 You can see what I had to work with just below…

 My renovation activities destroyed not only my original fence access, but also part of the driveway itself!
 Trying to salvage what I could, I was working with a mason to add the gray paver apron you can see leading into the yard; the asphalt was completely falling apart up there.
 I also had the original fencing material.
 I broke down what I could for reuse, but much of the wood was old and “tired,” breaking as I tried to disassemble the pieces – so I needed to buy some new cedar backers and additional pickets.
 In the past, I had manufactured some replacement pickets using a band saw, but this time I was working with a fence contractor on another project, and he was most helpful in doing some small-quantity custom picket creation for me.

 So, the basic objectives were clear – but, as with most projects, things always seem to get a bit more complex when you start breaking down the details…